Skip to main content

 Intermediate

 Building upon the foundational knowledge of estrogen’s presence and its three primary receptors in the male body, we can now examine the precise mechanisms through which these interactions influence vascular health.
-The actions of are broadly categorized into two distinct signaling pathways ∞ genomic and non-genomic.
+The actions of estrogen receptors are broadly categorized into two distinct signaling pathways ∞ genomic and non-genomic.

 It is initiated by receptors like GPER, which are embedded in the cell membrane.
 This pathway triggers a cascade of intracellular signals without directly altering gene expression, leading to immediate functional changes like the relaxation of a blood vessel wall.